-Properties for sale in Bulawayo offer a range of options with an average price of $180,000.
-The median land area for these properties is about 1,821 ㎡, while property sizes vary widely, with some large estates reaching up to 10,500 ㎡.
-Many listings include municipal water, making them practical choices for buyers looking for reliable utilities.
+Properties for sale in Bulawayo offer a range of options with an average price of $180,000, placing them in the high-end market segment.
+The median land area of these properties is about 2,000 ㎡, with some larger estates reaching up to 15,210,000 ㎡.
+While the median building size is not specified, the largest property size recorded is 9,860 ㎡, indicating availability of substantial land and space for development.

 | Property Size | Avg. price |